Political Leadership

 Political conscience: a layered approach

-To help assess the impact of leaders, I have set out a layered approach to identifying the policy impact of political leaders.
+A layered approach to identifying the policy impact of political leaders is helpful to capture the more multi-dimensional effects of leaders.
 Political leaders can have huge, but often undocumented effects across a wide range of policy areas.
+It is therefore helpful to examine their effects on societal structure, formal political institutions and then on particular policy problems/policy domains.

 To assess leadership by political cunning, building on the work of Jim Bulpitt and Jim Buller, I have set out a neo-statecraft approach.